MONY Group PLC Repurchases and Cancels Shares - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-MONY Group PLC, a company involved in financial transactions, announced the repurchase of 75,334 of its ordinary shares from Morgan Stanley & Co.
+MONY Group PLC, a company involved in financial transactions, announced the repurchase of 75,302 of its ordinary shares from Morgan Stanley & Co.
 International Plc on the London Stock Exchange and Multilateral Trading Facilities.
-The shares were bought at prices ranging from 197.9000 to 201.0000 pence, with a volume-weighted average price of 199.1000 pence.
-MONY plans to cancel the purchased shares, which may impact its share capital structure and potentially influence shareholder value.
+The shares were bought at a volume weighted average price of 198.9700 pence per share, with the highest price paid being 200.4000 pence and the lowest 197.3000 pence.
+The company intends to cancel these shares, which could impact its share capital and potentially influence market perceptions of its stock value.

 The most recent analyst rating on (GB:MONY) stock is a Buy with a £2.80 price target.
 To see the full list of analyst forecasts on Moneysupermarket.com stock, see the GB:MONY Stock Forecast page.